sedaoturak/data-resources-for-materials-science/README.md

 In the first three sections below, you can find the list of databases and dataset-sharing platforms accessible publicly and the information of the books/handbooks including materials data.

-Additionally, in the last section, there are couple of toy datasets shared by researches for education purposes of machine learning techniques in materials science.
+Additionally, in the last section, there are couple of toy datasets shared by researchers for educational purposes of machine learning techniques in materials science.

 ### Databases in Materials Science